 Congratulations to everyone who submitted to the 2018 Memoir Magazine #Recovery Essay Contest!
 Thank you for sharing a part of your journey with us.
 We’d also like to thank our staff, readers, and supporters who made this contest possible.

 Recovery.
 Getting back to a baseline.
-Most often when we think of recovery we think of drug addiction or illness, but any kind of imbalance (emotional, physical, spiritual, psychological) can require recovery, grief, dis-ease, loss, addiction.
+Most often when we think of recovery we think of drug addiction or rx addiction or illness, but any kind of imbalance (emotional, physical, spiritual, psychological) can require recovery, grief, dis-ease, loss, addiction.
 These are just a few examples of the wide variety of subject matter we encountered during this contest.
 Perhaps most astonishing has been discovering the many different ways there are to heal.
 We had a heck of a time choosing from so much exceptional writing and so many inspiring accounts of resilience.

 We hope these stories will enlighten and inspire you to greater empathy for yourself and others–as hard times surely come to us all on this epic human journey, and maybe, something in these stories might help you make it through.
 It has been a privilege to read them and may they contribute to a new dialogue on human trauma and healing.